KCS-LLC/Arcane-Ascension-Puzzle-Spires/bugs.md

 This file tracks the known bugs and design discrepancies in the current build.

 ---
+## Unaddressed (as of 2025-11-25)

+### UI/UX Issues
+*   **Ambiguous Cost Display (Bug #2.2):** The `Mana/Speed` cost format on ability buttons is unclear.
+It is not obvious which number represents Mana Cost and which represents Speed Cost.
+*   **Unclear Mana Consumption (Bug #2.3):** Mana bars do not display numerical values, making it difficult to verify precise mana consumption upon spell casting.
+While bars visually decrease, the exact amount is unknown.
+*   **`Insight` Ability Has No Visuals (Bug #V.Diviner, #V.Enchanter):** The `Insight` ability activates, but no visual indicator appears on the board to highlight a suggested move.
+Without this visual component, the ability is non-functional from a player's perspective.
+*   **`Create Burning Tile` Ability Has No Visuals (Bug #V.Elementalist):** The `Create Burning Tile` ability activates, but there is no visual indication of a "Burning Tile" on the board.

+### Ability-Specific Bugs
+*   **`Gust of Wind` Incorrect Functionality (Bug #V.Elementalist, #V.Summoner):** The ability currently only rotates the top row, instead of allowing a targeted row/column rotation based on two adjacent tiles (first for target, second for direction).
+*   **`Gust of Wind` Lacks Animation (Bug #V.Elementalist, #V.Summoner):** The row rotation is not animated, resulting in a jarring visual effect.

+---
+## In Progress / High Priority (as of 2025-11-25)

+### Core Mechanic Bugs
+*   **Incorrect Mana Refill (Bug #2.1a):** The game board correctly generates initial mana gems based on player/monster affinities, but subsequent gem refills (after matches and cascades) do not respect these dynamic mana types.
+*   **Incorrect Player Mana Bars (Bug #2.1b):** The player's mana bars in the UI do not correctly reflect the mana pools of the currently chosen attunement.
+This implies a disconnect between the player's actual mana types and what the UI is trying to display.

+---
+## Older / Resolved Bugs

 ### 1. Power Trial Board Generation is Not Random